fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 browsers produce 64 bits of randomness?

-This specification would require browsers to include the FINGERPRINT and ORIGIN attributes in STUN for this to work correctly.
+This specification would require browsers to include the FINGERPRINT and HOST attributes in STUN for this to work correctly.

-Open Issue: Does adding the ORIGIN reduce user privacy?
+Open Issue: Does adding the HOST reduce user privacy?

 * Consider the following case.
 The user goes to https://facebook.com and initiates a call with another Facebook user.
 The domain